Love's Joy and Sorrow Between Women by Emilie Knopf

 What this edition includes

-First complete English translation
+First complete English translation from the original German

 Chapter-by-chapter summaries

-Historical notes and context
+Historical notes

-Full editorial introduction
+Full introduction

 Translated & edited by Arthur C. Rauscher

-Available in eBook and print
+Available in eBook, paperback, and hardback

 Perfect For

-·Readers of classic and historical literary fiction
+·Readers of classic, vintage, and historical literary fiction

 ·Fans of forbidden love stories and hidden histories